 - Research initiation

 - Minimum required score: CECRL B2 level in English

-This formation is open to students who have completed a master degree, or who have validated an M1 degree or any other equivalent degree in Ecology and want to develop skills in evolutionary ecology of aquatic systems.
+This formation is open to students who have completed a master's degree, or who have validated an M1 degree or any other equivalent degree in Ecology and want to develop skills in the evolutionary ecology of aquatic systems.
 Foreign students are requested to provide a similar degree.

-- master the key concepts of population genetics and dynamics, functional ecology, ecotoxicology and their formalisation
+- Master the key concepts of population genetics and dynamics, functional ecology, ecotoxicology, and their formalization.

-- have a taste for mathematical and statistical modelling tools and concepts.
+- Have a taste for mathematical and statistical modeling tools and concepts.

 Applicants must be fluent in English, both in writing and speaking.
 An applicant whose native language is not English has to take a recognized international English test.